Petition to Support Portland Teachers & Parents Bargaining for Safe, Sustainable & Equitable Schools!

 Download and share our 2023 Bargaining Platform, that lays out what we're fighting for.

-Read and share our detailed bargaining proposals, to see what we've proposed to PPS administrators.
+Read and share PAT Initial Proposals presented on January 30th, to see what we've proposed to PPS administrators.

 Students, Families and Educators Deserve: